 Lipids and proteins which are concentrated in the outer part of rice provide umami (savory taste) when eaten but bring undesirable flavors in sake.
 If sake carries too much umami, the flavor is too strong.
 During the sake production process, the rice protein is transformed to amino acid which is preferred for taste, so sake brewers tend to choose rice with lower protein and lipids as well as polishing the outer part of the rice to reduce the amount of umami in the end product.

 #4.
 Resistant to cracking

-Although water absorption is important for sake production, rice which cracks during the washing or soaking process absorbs too much, and unpredictable amount of, water.
-The absorption ratio is extremely important for brewers, so they tend to use rice which is resistant to cracking.
+Although water absorption is important for sake production, rice that cracks during the washing or soaking process absorbs too much, and unpredictable amount of, water.
+The absorption ratio is extremely important for brewers, so they tend to use rice that is resistant to cracking.

 1.Sen (thousand) ryū (grain) jū (weight), or “the weight of 1000 grains” is widely used in all cereal agriculture in Japan.
 The larger the grain of a particular rice variety, the higher the senryūjū.
 Smaller grains are very difficult to polish without cracking.
 Since cracking makes water absorption unpredictable and the following processes therefore less reliable, sake with a higher senryūjū often indicates a better-quality sake.